West Virginia thought it was headed to the Big 12 Conference. So did many of us outside the Mountain State.

 But this is the Big 12, where what goes up must come down, spinning wheel got to go round.

 And this is America, where United States senators never miss a chance to try to curry favor with voters.
-This story

 by Pete Thamel of the New York Times informs us a pair of members of the Senate are battling on behalf of their constituents, at least those who want their schools to escape the Big East in exchange for a spot in the Big 12.